-These delicious homemade Easter cookies are made with a copycat Swig cookie recipe, which is an irresistible cross between a buttery shortbread cookie and a soft sugar cookie, with frosting on top.
-This Swig cookie recipe doesn’t require any chilling and you don’t have to roll them out either.
+These are made with a copycat Swig cookie recipe, which is an irresistible cross between a buttery shortbread cookie and a soft sugar cookie, with frosting on top.
+This sugar cookie dough doesn’t require any chilling and you don’t have to roll it out and worry with cookie cutters either.

-They’ve truly become a family favorite cookie around here, even without the bird’s nest topping.
+- Incredibly delicious.
+These are perfectly soft and sweet!
+Kids and adults adore these and they’ve truly become a family favorite cookie around here, even without the Easter egg bird’s nest topping.

 These bird’s nest Easter cookies are super easy to make and require normal baking ingredients with the addition of shredded coconut and Cadbury mini eggs.
 Here’s everything you’ll need:

 - Baking soda + cream of tartar.
-Instead of a combination of baking powder and baking soda, a mix of baking soda and cream of tartar is used to make for the fluffiest, most delicious Easter cookies that have a wonderful tangy flavor.
+Instead of a combination of baking powder and baking soda, a mix of baking soda and cream of tartar is used to make for major fluff factor and a wonderful tangy flavor.

 - Salt.
 A must in any good cookie recipe!